optio50/YouTube-Terminal/README.md

 MKchromecast (for casting the video to your chromecast device) likely available from your distro repository or https://mkchromecast.com/#installation

-I have included a bunch of sample files to get you started.
+I have included a bunch of sample channels to get you started.